flaviocopes/svelte-handbook/content/Conditional Logic in Templates.md

 In particular, we'll now explore conditional structures.

-The problem is this: you want to be able to look at a value/expression, and if that points to a true value do something, if that points to a false value then do something else.
+The problem is this: you want to be able to look at a value/expression, and if that points to a true value do something if that points to a false value then do something else.

 Svelte provides us a very powerful set of control structures.